ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

  	addtoolbarbutton(000,"../print.ico","Print Screen",do_print);
  }

-In the above example all transactions will be subjected to parm changes defined in the file w2hparm.global.js.
-Transactions which have the option id set to "myOptions" will have a customized tool bar picked up through the paths designated in the file option.myOption.js file.
-The following files are copied to CLI-DIR:-
+Using "option" mode In the above examples all transactions will be subjected to parm changes defined in the file w2hparm.global.js.
+Transactions which have the option id set to "myOptions" will have any customized changes located through the core option file "option.myOption.js".
+These will override any "global" settings.
+The following files are created and copied to CLI-DIR:-

 ::

- option.myOptions.js  - contains pointers to custom javascript file.
-Only applicable to transactions with myOption as an id. in the transaction "Option" field. custjJS.myOptions.js - contains customized Javascript code. w2hparm.js           - contains "global-settings" key pointing to the global settings parameter file w2hparm.global.js.
-These modifications will be applicable to all transactions. w2hparm.global.js    - contains global w2hparm changes
+ option.myOptions.js  - core option file for identifier "myOptions" custjJS.myOptions.js - customized java script file for "myOptions". w2hparm.js           - contains "global-settings" attribute. w2hparm.global.js    - global settings

-In all cases the files defined in the option.id.js file with the keys pathTo[key] are copied to the CLI-DIR. they will be located through the /option/ pathname.
-The values associated the the keys pathTo[key] can be any file name.
+Files defined in the core option files "option.id.js" with the keys pathTo[key] are copied to the CLI-DIR.
+They will be located through the /option/ pathname.
+The values associated the the keys pathTo[key] can be any file name and not necessarily the names used in the examples.
+The /option/ path is always required.
 For example:-

 ::